APPLICATION STRATEGY 2019: Oregon Elk and Antelope

 What can I expect with 10 plus elk preference points?

 There hasn’t been much movement at all in the last four years, but if you currently have ten points, hoping to pull a tag in one of the premier units isn’t completely out of reach.
-Unfortunately, with the current level of applicants and how few of tags the state is issuing each year, you may still be about 10 to 15 years out, but that’s better than never.
+Unfortunately, with the current level of applicants and few number of tags issued each year by the state, you may still be about 10 to 15 years out, but that’s better than never.

-For muzzleloader hunts, you're at 100% draw odds for six units.
+For muzzleloader hunts, you're at 100% draw odds for all five units.
 You can see that list here.

-Like the residents, things haven’t got much better for you and I hope that the reason you have not come to hunt Oregon is because your life has been too busy and not because you are waiting on a miracle to happen.
-You can currently draw 15 out of the 18 available archery hunts, but you are still a long way from drawing a tag in Unit 54 - Mt Emily, Unit 55 - Walla Walla, and Unit 56 - Wenaha.
-All of the muzzleloader hunts are available now expect Unit 48-Heppner, which could take another decade plus.
-And, other than Unit 52-Starkey, which could take another decade of applying, you can draw any controlled rifle hunt in the state except for the three you have more than likely been applying for.
+Like residents, things haven’t got much better for you and I hope that the reason you have not come to hunt Oregon is because your life has been too busy and not because you are waiting on a miracle to happen instead.
+You can currently draw 15 out of the 18 available archery hunts, but you are still a long ways away from drawing a tag in Unit 54 - Mt Emily, Unit 55 - Walla Walla and Unit 56 - Wenaha.
+All of the muzzleloader hunts are available now expect Unit 48-Heppner, which could take another decade or more.
+Other than Unit 52-Starkey, which could take another decade of applying, you can draw any controlled rifle hunt in the state except for the three you have more than likely been applying for.

-Note: If you are not applying for the Premium Hunts in Oregon for a tag in one of these top three units you should.
-For only $10 additional dollars you have equal odds with everyone, which is better than what you have in the normal state draw.
+Note: If you are not applying for the premium hunts in Oregon for a chance at a tag in one of these top three units you should.
+For only an additional $10, you have equal odds with everyone, which is better than what you have in the normal state draw.

-If hunting a Roosevelt elk is on your bucket list and you are not applying to hunt in Oregon you are making a mistake.
-With hunts on Vancouver Island going for over $20,000 and the absolutely impossible task of drawing a nonresident permit in California, Oregon is hands down the best place to be putting your effort.
-Oregon has close to 100 more Roosevelt elk entries in B&C than any other state or province and, with the option to hunt DIY, it’s pretty tough not to make this your home base when it comes to planning a Roosevelt hunt.
+There are many different areas to hunt up and down the western coast of North America.
+Starting in California and making your way north, these amazing elk can even be found on a few of the islands off of the coast of mainland Alaska.
+However, Oregon should be one of your top considerations when looking to check a Roosevelt elk off of your bucket list.
 B&C only recognizes Roosevelts if they were harvested west of Interstate-5 in Oregon.
-However, we will be covering all of the units that are or have portions of the unit west of the Cascade Mountains.
-If you are looking to enter your Roosevelt elk into the record books, then you will need to hunt exclusively west of Interstate-5 in Units 10, 11, 12, 14, 15, 17, 18, 20, 23, 24, 25, 26, 27, 28 and 29.
+Regardless, we will cover all of the units that are or have portions of the unit west of the Cascade Mountains.
+If you are looking to enter your Roosevelt elk into the record books you will need to hunt exclusively west of Interstate-5 in Units 10, 11, 12, 14, 15, 17, 18, 20, 23, 24, 25, 26, 27, 28 and 29.
 Unit 29 only has a small portion of the unit west of I-5 so plan carefully if you are planning a hunt there.

 Current Roosevelt elk herd condition